 Terumo provides medical products and solutions in more than 160 countries and regions.
-Currently, about 70% of the company's revenue is generated outside of its corporate headquarters in Japan and out of the 28,000 Terumo Group associates spread across the world, nearly 80% work outside of Japan.
+Currently, about 75% of the company's revenue is generated outside of its corporate headquarters in Japan and out of more than 30,000 Terumo Group associates spread across the world, nearly 80% work outside of Japan.
 Terumo believes it is most important for associates to respect and value differences as well as to empower everyone to bring their authentic self to work, in order to bring about innovation which will lead to the company's continued growth.

 In March 2022, Terumo established a global “DE&I Philosophy” to further cultivate the culture of Diversity, Equity, and Inclusion (DE&I) at the Terumo Group.
 Additionally, a "DE&I Guiding Principle" has also been defined to ingrain DE&I norms of behavior in policies, processes, and day-to-day work practices.
 To create the DE&I Philosophy and DE&I Guiding Principle, associates from various backgrounds in nationality, job, and generation formed a "Global DE&I Council".
 The DE&I Philosophy and the DE&I Guiding Principle are aligned with Terumo's Core Values and the Terumo Group Code of Conduct and clearly state the commitment to cultivate a globally diverse, equitable, and inclusive culture.

 Terumo is committed to cultivating a globally diverse, equitable and inclusive culture

 At Terumo, we respect and value differences, and empower everyone to bring their authentic self to work, which leads to innovation that addresses the diverse healthcare needs of global society.

 To promote Diversity, Equity and Inclusion (DE&I):

 - We commit to living our Core Values and our Code of Conduct.

 - We ingrain DE&I in our policies, processes and practices.